Crash Ensemble

 Crash Ensemble is an Irish new music ensemble, which performs a range of contemporary classical music, as well as touring and organising festivals.

 History

-The group was founded in 1997 by composer Donnacha Dennehy, conductor and pianist Andrew Synott and clarinettist Michael Seaver; its first principal conductor was Alan Pierson.
+The group, which is based in Dublin, was founded in 1997 by composer Donnacha Dennehy, conductor and pianist Andrew Synnott and clarinettist Michael Seaver; its first principal conductor was Alan Pierson.
 It played its first concert in Dublin in 1997.

 Membership

 As of 2022, the group consists of 10 instrumentalists and current principal conductor Ryan McAdams, under the artistic direction of Donnacha Dennehy and Kate Ellis.

 Members

 In 2022, Crash Ensemble consisted of the musicians: